By admin | 22nd October, 2019 | 9 min read

 Return on Investment (ROI) are words that appear golden to business owners if it reflects their company’s profit margin.
-Whether it is a film production company or a digital marketing company in Bangalore, organizations work hard to create valuable products that can record a positive return on their investment of time and money.
+Whether it is a film production company or a digital marketing company in Bangalore that follows best practices in content marketing, organizations work hard to create valuable products that can record a positive return on their investment of time and money.
 It not only helps companies grow their brand value but also gives them the confidence to create more quality products.
-This proposition extends to content marketing as well.
+This proposition extends to digital content marketing as well.
 Quality content generates leads and affects sales positively.
 Therefore, let’s understand the concept of content marketing ROI.

 What is content marketing ROI?

-In simple terms, ROI in content marketing is the revenue you generate from your content marketing efforts in comparison to your spending.
+In simple terms, ROI in B2C or B2B content marketing is the revenue you generate from your content advertising or marketing efforts in comparison to your spending.
 The more revenue you generate, the higher will be your profit margin.

-Hence, the best way to quantify the performance of content marketing is to engage with sales-based metrics, as recommended by top digital marketing agencies in Bangalore and elsewhere.
+Hence, the best way to quantify the performance of content marketing or a content marketing agency’s strategy is to engage with sales-based metrics, as recommended by top digital marketing agencies in Bangalore and elsewhere.
 Let’s have a look at them.

 Which are the metrics you need to measure your content marketing’s ROI?